brown-ccv/jupyterhub-user-manual/github-classroom/set-up-your-classroom.md

 # Set Up your Classroom

 Follow instructions to create your classroom under your course organization [here](https://classroom.github.com/classrooms).
-A new semester, would correspond to a new classroom.
-You will also be asked to set-up a roster.
+A new semester needs a new classroom.
+You will be asked to set-up a roster.

 **Do not re-use classroom over years**